renatalantos/Embrace-support-group/README.md

 * Hamburger menu

 I tried to insert a hamburger menu for mobile view using Javascript following the [https://www.w3schools.com/howto/howto_js_mobile_navbar.asp](https://www.w3schools.com/howto/howto_js_mobile_navbar.asp) link, however, the opened link tabs stayed open after being clicked on, and occupied too much space on the screen, so I reverted to using the header links.
-I resized the font size and gave the header an auto height, which makes it appear narrower.
+However, in mobile view the header took up too much space and nav elements appeared partly under each other.
+I resized the header in all views.
+In mobile views I reduced the line height, font size, the logo and all paddings and margins that could be done without.
+I gave the navbar a width of 90% and the logo 10%.
+This doesn't apply to devices under the screen width of under 321 px.
+Here I simply floated the logo to the left and reduced the navbar elements.
+On larger mobile devices the logo and the nav elements appear on 2 different lines, however the nav items are pretty much centered and the layout has improved a lot.

 * Extra space between elements Contact child psychologist link and copyright statement on About and Sessions pages.
 On the About page the footer was inside the #hero-text-area section, taking it out fixed the issue.